muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Location Computations
 *********************************

-* The geographic locations of students are updated once a week, typically on Mondays.
+* The geographic locations of students are updated every day.

-* Computations are made on data collected through Sunday at 23:59 UTC (11:59 pm).

-.. * Changes over a one week period are computed for "an ISO week", from the period Monday at 00:00:00 UTC through Sunday at 23:59:59 UTC.

 * User location is determined from the IP address used during interactions with course content.
 An ISO 3166 country code is associated with each IP address.